This is The definitive guide to the history of Artificial Intelligence.

-THE Definitive Guide to the History of Information Technology
+The Definitive Guide to the History of Artificial Intelligence

 Since ideas are often the precursor of invention, Alan Turing’s 1936 concept of a Universal Machine, a “thinking machine,” continued to play inside philosophers’, scientists’, engineers’, and mathematicians’ minds throughout the twentieth century.

 How could one create computers that not only manage information and foster communication more effectively and efficiently, but also take it to a higher level; that is, create a machine that can think and interact with the world as humans do.